c4dt/lightarti-rest/README.md

 - v0.1 - Simple GET request and reply using TLS - done
 - v0.2 - Optimized setting up of the Tor circuit - first version done
-- v0.3 - Implement other requests as needed
+- v0.3 - Configure arti-rest to either use standard tor, or a pre-configured circuit
-- v1.0 - Configure arti-rest to either use standard tor, or a pre-configured circuit
+- v1.0 - Once arti is deemed stable enough, and other people have looked and used this code

 ## Directories